lamptissue/myFlix-Angular-client/README.md

 # MyFlix Angular

-This App uses Angular as the framework and builds the client side on the existing myFlix movie API.
+MyFlix is built using the Angular framework and utilizes the existing myFlix movie API to build the client side.
+This allows users to access a wide range of movie content and features within the app.

 # Technical Requirements
 - Angular